Mixtera: A Data Plane for Foundation Model Training: 's Design

-\textbf{Open source.} \mixtera{} comes as a Python package that provides the entrypoint for the server and abstractions for the client.
-Its codebase, consisting of approximately 11\,k lines of Python and C++ (excluding tests), is open-source\footnote{Available at \url{https://github.com/eth-easl/mixtera}.}.
+\textbf{Open source ecosystem.} \mixtera{} comes as a Python package that provides the entry point for the server and abstractions for the client.
+The codebase, consisting of approximately 11\,k lines of Python and C++ (excluding tests), is open-source\footnote{Available at \url{https://github.com/eth-easl/mixtera}.}.
 It is rigorously tested with a full set of unit and integration tests.
-We are continuously working on enhancing the system and welcome contributions.
+We are continuing to add features and welcome contributions.